Community Update May 2025

 Today

 We are a growing, thriving ambulance service supported by the communities in the north end of Clinton County, located 16 miles North of the greater Lansing area.
 Our fleet currently consists of four ambulances, with the ability to downgrade two ambulances to basic life support when needed and 2 Echo units.
 CAASA also manages a rescue division that assists our ambulances and provides medical first response service to Greenbush Township.
-Our providers respond to 911 calls, and interfacility transports in the communities we serve.
-Last year, we responded to just over 4400 calls and anticipate exceeding those numbers for service in 2025.
+Our providers respond to 911 calls and interfacility transports in the communities we serve.
+Last year, we responded to just over 4300 calls and anticipate exceeding those numbers for service in 2025.
 We expect 2025 to be another busy and productive year.
-Most noteworthy is the addition of an Assistant Director and restructuring of our Leadership Team, as well as the reinstatement of our Community Integrated Paramedic (CIP) program.
+Most noteworthy is the addition of an Assistant Director and the restructuring of our Leadership Team, as well as the reinstatement of our Community Integrated Paramedic (CIP) program.
 We are also making plans to complete renovations to improve this facility for our growing team, and upgrading our education program to include more specialized training.

 2024 in brief